For a list of employment ideas, please click here

 overall skills you gain and need to develop while in college.
 S

 tudy what you enjoy and corresponds with your strengths.
 If you enjoy reading/studying about people from other cultures, history, archeology and ancient philosophy, the classics may be a good fit!
+Check out Georgetown University's list of skills

 A major/minor in college is not the sole factor that determines a future career.
 Focus on the skills and experiences gained while in college!
 Here are a few articles that address